These maternal-fetal professionals are here to support you throughout pregnancy and delivery.

 A common question patients have when learning their pregnancy is high-risk is “Will I get to keep my OB?”
 And the answer is usually yes.

-“Most of the time patients are going to continue to see their primary OB/GYN and meet with a maternal-fetal medicine specialist for consultations,” says Emily W. Taylor, a maternal-fetal medicine nurse practitioner with The Fetal Center at Vanderbilt.
+“Most of the time patients are going to continue to see their primary OB/GYN and meet with a maternal-fetal medicine specialist for consultations,” said Emily W. Taylor, a maternal-fetal medicine nurse practitioner with The Fetal Center at Vanderbilt.
 “In some cases, a maternal-fetal medicine provider may assume primary OB care, but that’s only if the patient’s condition warrants it.”

 Maternal-fetal medicine specialist